alhenx/raspibot/README.md

  - v1.0.1 "Cabashito Carmesí" https://github.com/alhenx/raspibot/tree/raspibot_old (UNMAINTAINED).

 ## Installation
-To install RaspiBot, you only need to execute our setup Bash script:
+To install RaspiBOT, you only need to execute our setup Bash script (we not recomend using PuTTY to log in to SSH, as we use 'dialog' and stuff goes weird):

 ```sh
 $ bash <(curl -sL git.io/vSdkW)